 Summary & Conclusion

-An Offering Memorandum is a market document created by a listing broker and it is used to highlight the key selling points of a property.
+An offering memorandum in real estate is a market document created by a listing broker and it is used to highlight the key selling points of a property.

 Interested In Learning More?